ChiragSehga1/WayFinder/README.md

   - Removes a friendship from `Users.Friends` (both directions).

 ### 3. Query Functions
-- `getAllRequests(String receiver)`
+- `getPendingRequests(String receiver)`
-  - Returns all requests for a specific receiver.
+  - Returns a list of senders who have sent pending friend requests to the receiver.
 - `getAllFriends(String userName1)`
   - Returns all friends for a specific user.
 - `verifyPassword(String username, String password)`
   - Verifies if the password matches the username.
 - `getUserDetails(String username)`
   - Returns the `name` and `contact` for a specific username.
+- `getLocation(String username)`
+  - Returns the `lastLocation` for a specific username.

 ### 4. Update Functions
 - `acceptRequest(String sender, String receiver)`
   - Accepts a friend request by updating `requestStatus` from 0 to 1.
+- `updateLocation(String username, String newLocation)`
+  - Updates the `lastLocation` for a specific username.

+### 5. Display Functions
+- `displayAllDatabases()`
+  - Displays all records from all three collections (UserDatabase, Requests, Friends).

 ## Usage Example
 Here is an example of how to use the functions: